universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

 5. Init Conda and Create Env

     This is pretty much step by step to create your own Python environment on the HRC.
-Again - Dont actually run this.
+Again - You dont have to actually run this.

-    - `module load Anaconda3/2024.02-1`
+    - `module load Anaconda3/2022.10`
     - `conda init`
     - `module load proxy/public`
     - `conda create -y --name Py3.10-Python numpy scipy jupyter ipython`